Unbiased Binning for Fairness-aware Attribute Representation: Experiments

-As our last experiment, we evaluated the scalability of our algorithms by exponentially increasing the input size from one thousand to one million.
-The running times are provided in Figure~\ref{fig:scalability}. the $\DP$ algorithm for $\eps$-biased binning did not scale beyond an order of 10K.
+\stitle{Scalability} Lastly, we evaluated the scalability of our algorithms by exponentially increasing the input size from 1,000 to 1 million.
+The running times are provided in Figure~\ref{fig:scalability}.
+The $\DP$ algorithm for $\eps$-biased binning did not scale beyond an order of 10K.
 In particular, for $n=30K$, it took close to 1 hour on average to finish.
-On the other hand, both the unbiased binning algorithm and the local-search-based algorithm for $\eps$-biased binning could scale to very large input sizes, taking less than 1 second in almost all cases.
+In contrast, both the unbiased binning algorithm and the local-search-based algorithm for $\eps$-biased binning could scale to very large input sizes, taking less than 1 second in almost all cases.